ironmysocks/node-redis-survey-back/readme.md

 Get question
 ------------

-* `GET /api/questions/:question_id` returns a question and multiple choice answers
+* `GET /api/questions/:question_id` returns a question and multiple choice answers.
+Returns false if the question does not exist.

 **Response:**